Chart Color Schemes

 Health performance in Zillmere is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-The rate of private health cover in Zillmere is approximately 52%, impacting around 5,245 people.
+Common health conditions are somewhat prevalent across all age groups but to a higher degree among older cohorts.
+The rate of private health cover is approximately 52%, which is slightly higher than the average SA2 area (~5,248 people).
 Mental health issues and asthma are the most common medical conditions, affecting 10.8% and 8.4% of residents respectively.
-A total of 67.2% of residents declared themselves completely clear of medical ailments, compared to 67.8% across Greater Brisbane.
-The area has 14.1%, or 1,417 people aged 65 and over, which is lower than the 18.5% in Greater Brisbane.
-Health outcomes among seniors require more attention due to specific challenges they face.
+However, 67.2% of residents reported having no medical ailments, compared to 67.8% across Greater Brisbane.
+The area has 14.1% of residents aged 65 and over (1,418 people), which is lower than the 18.5% in Greater Brisbane.
+Health outcomes among seniors require more attention due to presenting some challenges.

 Frequently Asked Questions - Health